DamienDavisNeff/RedSubscribeButton/README.md

 To view the license, click [here](https://github.com/DamienDavisNeff/RedSubscribeButton/blob/main/LICENSE.md)

 ## Report Problems ☢️
-To report any problems, please report it [here](https://github.com/DamienDavisNeff/RedSubscribeButton/issues)
+To report any problems, please report it [here](https://github.com/DamienDavisNeff/RedSubscribeButton/issues), although they probably won't be addressed by me.